This practice note includes detailed advice on:

 - take all reasonable steps to record all failures to comply.
 Also to report any such failures to comply to the SRA as soon as reasonably practicable, although in the case of non-material breaches, the firm will still be deemed compliant if they are reported as part of the information report required under Rule 8.7 of the Authorisation Rules.

-It is important to note that compliance with the conditions of the licence includes compliance with all the SRA's regulatory arrangements including those within the Handbook.
+It is important to note that compliance with the conditions of the licence includes compliance with all the SRA's regulatory arrangements including those within the Code of Conduct.

 The role of the compliance officer for finance and administration (COFA) is to: